 How do I nominate someone?

-Login to the Awards Portal to submit the following nomination materials by October 14.
+Login to the Awards Portal to submit the following nomination materials.

-• Letter of nomination from the major professor supervising the research
+- Letter of nomination from the student’s academic advisor

-• At least three letters of recommendation from deans, department heads and/or professors who have supervised the student’s most recent academic work.
+- At least three letters of recommendation from individuals familiar with the student’s academic endeavors.
 These letters should present essential facts regarding: 1) scholastic record, 2) character and personality, 3) interest and capability in research, 4) ability to cooperate with others, 5) capacity for work, and 6) extracurricular activities

 Most Recent Recipient